Omega-3 Fatty Acids

 Other Health Benefits

-The high omega-3 index has many health benefits for people of all ages.
+A high index has many health benefits for people of all ages.

 - It improves your heart health and reduces the risk of a heart attack.